Northwestern High School (Hyattsville, Maryland): Demographics

-Feeder patterns and admissions
+Admissions and student population

 Admissions

 With the implementation of the Center for the Visual and Performing Arts (CVPA) magnet program, Northwestern presently has two separate admissions processes.
 General admission into the main comprehensive program requires no special procedures.
 Students who live in the designated zoned attendance area for Northwestern, as defined by the school district, can attend the school.
-In 8th grade, incoming freshman complete a pre-registration form which reflects which of the Northwestern academy programs they are interested in enrolling in.
+In 8th grade, incoming freshmen complete a pre-registration form which reflects which of the Northwestern academy programs they are interested in enrolling in.
 Certain academies have specific requirements that students must satisfy in order to apply.

 The admissions procedure for the CVPA magnet program is a competitive and selective audition-only entrance process.
 Students vying for a spot have specific audition requirements.
 Acceptance into the program is through a two-stage application process.
 The first stage involves an actual application which factors in current GPA, plus two teacher recommendations, after which qualified students undergo an audition related to their intended arts major.
 Currently, only students living in a limited boundary area are eligible to audition for placement into the CVPA Academy.
 They must either be in the zoned attendance area for Northwestern, or have been enrolled in the Creative and Performing Arts magnet program at Hyattsville Middle School, where Northwestern now serves as the high school continuity program.